TDN: Temporal Difference Networks for Efficient Action Recognition: Temporal Difference Networks

 \subsection{Exemplar: TDN-ResNet}

-After introducing short-term and long-term TDMs, we are ready to describe to how to incorporate them into the existing video architecture.
 As discussed above, our TDN framework is based on sparse sampling of TSN~\cite{DBLP:conf/eccv/WangXW0LTG16}, which operates on a sequence of frames uniformly distributed over the entire video.
 Our TDN presents a two-level motion modeling mechanism, with a focus on capturing temporal information in a local-to-global fashion.
-In particular, we insert short-term TDMs (S-TDM) in early stages for finer and low-level motion extraction, and long-term TDMs (L-TDM) into latter stages for coarser and high-level temporal structure modeling.
+In particular, as shown in Figure~\ref{fig:framework}, we insert short-term TDMs (S-TDM) in early stages for finer and low-level motion extraction, and long-term TDMs (L-TDM) into latter stages for coarser and high-level temporal structure modeling.

 We instantiate our TDN with a ResNet backbone~\cite{resnet}.
-Following the practice in V4D~\cite{zhang2019v4d}, the first two stages of ResNet50 are for short-term temporal information extraction within each segment by using S-TDMs, and the latter three stages of ResNet are equipped with L-TDMs for capturing long-range temporal structure across segments.
+Following the practice in V4D~\cite{zhang2019v4d}, the first two stages of ResNet are for short-term temporal information extraction within each segment by using S-TDMs, and the latter three stages of ResNet are equipped with L-TDMs for capturing long-range temporal structure across segments.
 For local motion modeling, we add both residual connections between S-TDM and the main network for Stage 1 and Stage 2.
 For long term motion modeling, we add L-TDM and a temporal convolution in each residual block of Stages 3-5.
-In practice, the final TDN framework only increases the FLOPs over the original 2D ResNet by around 9\%.
+In practice, the final TDN-ResNet only increases the FLOPs over the original 2D TSN-ResNet by around 9\%.